mrozycki/healthpi/README.md

 ### Device setup

-Currently WagaPi does not support pairing devices.
-In order to set up a device to work with WagaPi, you need to create a `devices.csv` file, including one device MAC address per file.
+Currently HealthPi does not support pairing devices.
+In order to set up a device to work with HealthPi, you need to create a `devices.csv` file, including one device MAC address per file.
 If your device needs a special pairing procedure (e.g. providing one-time code to establish an encrypted connection), you need to perform it through an external tool, e.g. `bluetoothctl`.
 This only needs